kai824/tp/docs/UserGuide.md

    * `add n/John Doe p/98765432 e/johnd@example.com` : Adds a candidate named `John Doe` to the database.

+   * `filter a/Major=Computer Science` : Filters all candidates who major in Computer Science.

+   * `sort a/Graduation Year` : Sorts candidates in ascending order of Graduation Year.

    * `delete 3` : Deletes the 3rd candidate shown in the current list.

    * `clear` : Deletes all candidates.